2025 Tech Layoffs: A Comprehensive Tracker

 Automattic

-Automattic, the WordPress.com developer, is laying off 16% of its workforce (over 270 employees) across various departments.
+Automattic, the WordPress.com developer, is laying off 16% of its workforce across departments, potentially impacting over 270 employees.

 Canva

-Canva has laid off 10 to 12 technical writers, approximately nine months after encouraging employees to use generative AI tools.
+Canva has laid off 10 to 12 technical writers, approximately nine months after encouraging employees to utilize generative AI tools.

 March 2025 Layoffs